Abandoned Boat off Pivers Island

 Coastal Cleanups

-Along our coast, litter is dangerous to wildlife that mistake it for food or becomes entangled in trash items.
+Along our coast, litter is dangerous to wildlife that mistake it for food or become entangled in trash items.
 It is also a hazard to humans and hurts our economy.

 Participate in a Cleanup